 - Challenging for users used to Windows or macOS

-- CPU: 1 gigahertz or better
+- CPU: 2 GHz dual-core processor or better

-2. Manjaro - Best for Intermediate Programmers
+2. Manjaro - Best for All-Around Linux Distro for Programmers

 This distro includes Pamac and Octopi by default in Manjaro, allowing software installation with a graphical user interface.
 Our take?
 Manjaro is the best Linux distro for developers because of its many customizable tools.
 Some also say it’s the best Linux for programmers at an intermediate level, specifically.